 As you probably thought to yourself, none of these ropes add to the scene.
 Since I didn’t want to crop the scene, I had to do something about them.
 Also, you may notice a few spots in the sky caused by a dirty camera sensor.

 I removed the stains using the Spot Removal Tool.
-I used the same tool to remove a couple of people from the scene – my good friend and my beloved wife.
+I used the same tool to remove a couple of people from the scene – my good friends.
 They are very dear to me, but they did not contribute to the scene.
 However, I hope they read this in good mood.

 The same tool very effectively removed the rope from the left corner of the shot and even some parts of the rope from the right corner.
 Nevertheless, the Kirkjufellsfoss scene has one major flaw.
 It is a bridge that crosses over a waterfall.
 It is filled with metal bars, deformed poles, ropes, and curved pipes.
 One of the ugliest bridges I’ve ever seen.
 Maybe details like this are not too important, but to me they are eye-catching.
 When you see them, you cannot unseen them.
 In many cases, details like this have been the reason for the long sleepless nights spent next to a computer.
 The ugly bridge must go!

 I didn’t even try to get rid of it using the Spot Removal tool.
 That tool is very inadequate for so complex transformations.
 Instead, full of optimism, I jumped into Photoshop, highlighted a selection I didn’t like and chose content fill.
 As I mentioned many times – content fill sometimes does a phenomenal job and sometimes just mess up.
 This was the second scenario in its finest form…